 One provision that initially received significant attention was the individual mandate, which required everyone to purchase health insurance (with financial assistance from the government, if needed) or pay a penalty.
 In late 2017, Congress passed the Tax Cuts and Jobs Act, which eliminated the penalty for failing to buy health insurance starting in 2019.

+The PPACA also contains a mandate for employers, sometimes called the “play or pay” requirement, that the Tax Cuts and Jobs Act didn't affect.
 The mandate applies to employers with at least 50 employees, who must provide affordable health care benefits that meet certain minimum coverage requirements or pay a penalty.
-Although the mandate was initially scheduled to kick in at the beginning of 2014, the Obama administration has postponed the reporting requirements and assessment of penalties for a year, until the beginning of 2015.
+Whether and how the mandate applies depends on the size of the employer, the coverage it offers, and the cost of that coverage.

 Employers are covered by the play or pay mandate if they have at least 50 full-time or full-time equivalent employees.
 Independent contractors are not included in the count.